archywillhe/Template-Butler/README.md

 #What is Fermions

 Fermions is a library for writing reusable client-side JS for Templates on Meteor.
-It is designed for apps with sophisticated front-end logics.
+It is designed for apps with sophisticated DOM view logic.

 #QuickStart
-Add the Fermions pacakge it to your Meteor project
+Add Fermions to your Meteor project
 ```bash
 meteor add arch:fermions
 ```